 Why are the numbers so high?

 Many black people may be HIV-positive and not know it, so they continue to spread the virus while also getting sicker.
-In 2012, fewer than 4 in 10 African-Americans living with HIV were taking medicine for it.
+In 2018, only about half of every 100 Black people with HIV were virally suppressed.